-FortiGate-VM for OCI supports BYOL and PAYG licensing models.
+FortiGate-VM for OCI supports bring your own license (BYOL) and pay-as-you-go (PAYG) licensing models.

 For BYOL, you typically order a combination of products and services, including support entitlement.
 PAYG includes support, for which you must contact Fortinet Support with your customer information.